Robyn2024/Belly_Button_Challenge/README.md

 ![image](https://github.com/Robyn2024/Belly_Button_Challenge/assets/138690945/3422a9ef-86b5-4daf-b277-4497e47ec723)

-## References

-Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
-Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/Links to an external site.

 ### 7. Deploy your app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.
 Ensure that your repository has regular commits and a thorough README.md file